Evertras/rcc/README.md

 Returns a code coverage badge that can be linked to in a readme.

+Optionally, `label=[text]` can be given to change the label from "coverage" to something else.

 This README's badge is set as follows:

 ```html